Preparing for the FCA’s motor finance redress scheme

 Directors are expected to apply their expertise effectively, act prudently and remain informed about their company’s affairs, for example remaining up to date with regulatory matters, market trends and other risk factors impacting the business.

-Considering the FCA’s recent announcement and the Court of Appeal’s judgement, the below are key actions that directors (and senior management) can take now:
+Considering the FCA’s recent announcement and the Court of Appeal’s judgment, the below are key actions that directors (and senior management) can take now:

 Where a firm may be experiencing financial difficulties or have concerns about the impact on future performance, directors should engage with their advisors (both legal and financial) early to consider options available and how best to navigate the challenges.